 You can make the most delicious homemade milk in just minutes, and there are even recipes that are allergen-friendly for those with soy, nut, or wheat allergies.
-Below is a list of common ingredients used in plant-based milks with recipes from this Food Monster App that will taste just as good as or better than any store-bought variety!
+Below is a list of common ingredients used in plant-based milk with recipes that will taste just as good as or better than any store-bought variety!

 For a basic, yet delicious cashew milk recipe, try this Homemade Cashew Milk.
 If you are looking to spice it up, try this dreamy Creamsicle Cashew Milk, pictured above, or this Vanilla Nut Coffee Creamer to compliment any caffeinated beverage.

 Oat-based milks are the perfect alternative for those suffering from a nut or soy allergy and they are super rich in calcium!
-Rolled oats are also less expensive than nuts, and you’ll end up saving a lot of money by making your own oat milk at home rather than purchasing the store-bought variety.
-In order to achieve an extra smooth plant-based milk using oats, be sure to strain your blended mixture with a nut bag, so that no clumps remain!
+Rolled oats are also less expensive than nuts, and you’ll end up saving a lot of money by making your oat milk at home rather than purchasing the store-bought variety.
+To achieve an extra smooth plant-based milk using oats, be sure to strain your blended mixture with a nut bag so that no clumps remain!

 For a deliciously sweet oat milk to pour over your cereal try this Simple Vanilla Oat Milk, pictured above.

-Seed-based milks are another great alternative for allergy sufferers as they are nut, soy, and gluten-free!
+Seed-based milk is another great alternative for allergy sufferers as they are nut, soy, and gluten-free!
 Seeds are also a great source of fiber, omega-3 fats, and protein, and there are a ton of variations (hemp, sesame, sunflower, you name it).

-Almond-based milks seem to be a universal favorite.
+Almond-based milk seems to be a universal favorite.
 Not only is almond milk wonderful in savory and sweet recipes due to its mild flavor, but it is also loaded with nutrients such as vitamin E, potassium, and magnesium!
-When making almond milk at home, it is recommended to use a nut-bag to keep almond pulp out of the finished product, but don’t let that pulp go to waste!
-Almond pulp can be lightly dehydrated or baked to make almond flour, or can be added to these Pulp “Not Fiction” Muffins!
+When making almond milk at home, it is recommended to use a nut bag to keep almond pulp out of the finished product, but don’t let that pulp go to waste!
+The almond pulp can be lightly dehydrated or baked to make almond flour, or can be added to these Pulp “Not Fiction” Muffins!